damien-dupre/dcu-r-tutorials/slides/slide_04_08.md

 # Analyst 1

-Analyst 1's hypothesis was that **job satisfaction is influenced by employee's salary**.
+Analyst 1's hypothesis was that **job satisfaction is influenced by employee salary**.
 In order to test this hypothesis, Analyst 1 tests the following mathematical model:

 job satisfaction = &beta;<sub>0</sub> + &beta;<sub>1</sub> salary + &epsilon;